Xxlilsolid/Midi2Keyboard/README.md

 - [ ] PKGBUILD would be cool ig
 - [ ] Project logo for README and icon in bar
 - [ ] Github pages
+- [ ] Additional providers for song conversion

 List subject to change